HL7/daf-research/pages/_includes/daf-research-guidance.md

 ##### De-Identification of data

-In cases where the data extracted from a Data Source contains identifiable patient information, an external process has to de-identify the data prior to loading the data mart with the extracted data.It is expected that most vendors supporting the ONC 2015 Edition CCDS API's or the Patient/$everything operation would be returning identifiable patient information as part of the API.Since PCORnet requires de-identified data the de-identification has to be performed subsequently.
+In cases where the data extracted from a Data Source contains identifiable patient information, an external process has to de-identify the data prior to loading the data mart with the extracted data.
+It is expected that most vendors supporting the ONC 2015 Edition CCDS API's or the Patient/$everything operation would be returning identifiable patient information as part of the API.
+Since PCORnet requires de-identified data the de-identification has to be performed subsequently.
 Implementations can choose internally approved mechanisms or [HHS de-identification guidance] for de-identifying the data and populating the PCORnet CDM.

 ##### Mapping to be used